Executer13/Beep-App-Firebase-REST-API-Flutter/README.md

 ### Support

-If you have problems or questions go to our Discord channel, we will then try to help you as quickly as possible: yasanmalikofficial@gmail.com
+If you have problems or questions go to our Official Email, we will then try to help you as quickly as possible: yasanmalikofficial@gmail.com